 What does this mean for the RAISE Center?
 While a full answer to this question will continue to evolve as we grow, there are four ways in which we are engaging now:

-1. Enhance theory.
+1. Enhancing Theory.
 First and foremost a re-examination of global competence will require an integration and enhancement of current theoretical frameworks, or it may yield the development of new theory.

-2. Reconceptualize current projects.
+2. Reconceptualizing Current Projects.
 For our existing research projects using quantitative approaches (e.g., Project RISE), we are revising our research questions and planned analyses to include race/ethnicity and gender as foci rather than as control variables in statistical equations.

 3. Extend inquiry.
 We had planned to extend a line of inquiry into the experiences, engagement, and development of students of color studying abroad, and we will accelerate the timeline to initiate the first study.

-4. Enhance access.
+4. Enhancing Access.
 While our research teams have prioritized providing international students access to research mentoring and experience (nine students have authored or co-authored published manuscripts), we will be more intentional in recruiting and extending this opportunity to domestic students as well.